 There are some beef cuts I never dreamed of cooking.
 Oxtail is one of them, and I probably never would have if it wasn’t for this blog.

 Because of questions from our customers about how to make oxtails, I started researching it.
-I found several recipes, and have found that most people either love oxtail or have never heard of it.
+I found several recipes, and have found that most people either love them or have never heard of it.
 It is a common ingredient in traditional dishes from Italy, South America, China, Spain and Indonesia, but it’s not as common in the U.S.

 If you’re one of the people that have never heard of it, let me catch you up.
 Oxtail is exactly what it sounds like — the tail of a steer or cow.